 Ms. Shoshana Parker is a Project Manager with CHEOS, currently managing studies reviewing the safety and efficacy of new asthma medications.
 She has been part of CHEOS as a research professional for 20 years and has worked on several different projects.
 Shoshana received certification from The Society of Clinical Research Associates and she also holds a Bachelor in Medical Laboratory Science from UBC and a diploma in Medical Laboratory Technology from the Michener Institute in Toronto (formerly the Toronto Institute of Medical Technology).

-Laura Zunino has extensive experience working with patients and health care professionals and specializes in the end-to-end management and monitoring of investigator-initiated and industry-sponsored clinical research.
-Before moving to Vancouver, Laura worked at the Hospital for Sick Children and Mount Sinai Hospital in Toronto, Ontario in the areas of Haematology/Oncology and Infectious Disease research.
-She holds a Bachelor of Science in Pharmacology from McGill University, a certificate in Project Management from the University of Toronto and is certified as a Clinical Research Professional by The Society of Clinical Research Associates (SOCRA).
+Ms. Laura Zunino joined CHÉOS and the CIHR Canadian HIV Trials Network (CTN) as a Project Manager in 2019.
+She has extensive experience working with patients and health care professionals and specializes in the end-to-end management and monitoring of investigator-initiated and industry-sponsored clinical research.
+Prior to joining CHÉOS and the CTN, Laura worked for the Hospital for Sick Children (SickKids) and Mount Sinai Hospital in Toronto, Ontario in the areas of Haematology/Oncology and Infectious Disease research.
+She holds a Bachelor of Science in Pharmacology from McGill University, a certificate in Project Management from the University of Toronto and is certified as both a Clinical Research Professional by The Society of Clinical Research Associates (SOCRA) and a Project Management Professional by the Project Management Institute (PMI).

 MA, CRM, CPA, CMA